YunxinLi/LingCloud/README.md

     The image source contains the COCO Caption, Flick30k, and the released multimodal instruction data from [LLaVA](https://github.com/haotian-liu/LLaVA).

 ### Test

+*The following test process about previous LMEye variant could be ignored.*

 We release the checkpoints of instruction version for LLaMA-7b/13b and Bloomz-7b1.
 You can download them from the repository in [Huggingface Hub](https://huggingface.co/YunxinLi).